SpektraSystems/Check-Point-Labs/README.md

 **1.** **Registration for the labs**:

- > Lab overview
+ > **Lab overview**:
   There’re two ways you could register for the labs., One is when an instructor provides you a signup link, second when you receive an       exclusive invite.
 Please follow steps based on the registration details provided to you.

 **Prerequisites**
 * 	You should have received a lab registration URL from your instructor